koryakinp/mldriver-discrete-steering/README.md

-# Implementation of Advantage Actor Critic Algorithm (A2C)
+# Implementation of Advantage Actor-Critic Algorithm (A2C)

 ## Environment